-Association for Public Art’s Role in the Earliest Parkway Plans
+Association’s Role in Earliest Parkway Plans

 Though preliminary proposals for the Parkway had been produced and even added to the City Plan in 1906, it was not until the Fairmount Park Art Association (now the Association for Public Art) commissioned a comprehensive plan for the “Fairmount Parkway” in 1907 that the project would finally launch.
 (Its name was officially changed to the Benjamin Franklin Parkway in 1937.)

 The Art Association gathered a team of architectural experts – Horace Trumbauer, Clarence Zantzinger and his partners, and Paul Cret – who created a detailed parkway design that was added to the City Plan in 1909.
 Ground officially broke on the project in 1907, with the demolition of approximately 1300 properties that the city had acquired for the project.
 Construction on the Parkway did not begin until ten years later in 1917, when French landscape architect Jacques Gréber submitted a revised plan to the Commissioners of Fairmount Park.